The tiny table. 14th February 2022.

 So I clarify, I retrieve the meaning...I try to make it explicit.

-So I talk about how it feels to open the door and find out what is on the other side.
-To watch all I need and want and hope for, crumbling, burning, is blowing away...just ash.
+Keeping that view of his opinion in mind, I talk instead about how it feels to open the door and find out what is on the other side.
+To watch all I need and want and hope for, crumbling, burning, blowing away...just ash.
 To feel my skin crawling with a million scintillating insects, a mix of elation and terror, as I focus on the still centre of the whirlpool.

 Regardless, he hears nothing of what I've said, or he ignores it.